Policies & Resources

 Kids Helpline is Australia's only free, private and confidential, telephone and online counselling service specifically for young people aged between 5 and 25.

-Telephone 1800 55 1800 or visit the website here.
+Telephone 1800 55 1800 or click on the image to visit the website for further information.

 The National Youth Mental Health Foundation, provides mental and health and wellbeing support, information and services to young people.

 All babies, children and young people under 18 years are welcome to attend the School Dental Service.
 Dental care is FREE for most children.
 SA Dental Service participates in the Child Dental Benefits Schedule.
 A small fee may apply for children who are not eligible for the Child Dental Benefits Schedule.
-For further information visit the website.

 The South Australian Country Fire Service (CFS) is a community based fire and emergency service dedicated to protecting life, property and environmental damage.
-Download the current guide to bushfire safety here.